‘I have a duty to do this’: Meet the Redditors fighting 2020’s fake news war

 A sometimes heavy burden

-Abrownn is far from the only user looking to squash deliberate disinformation on Reddit itself: -Ph03niX-, a long-time Reddit user and a moderator of the subreddits r/Digital_Manipulation and r/AgainstHateSubreddits, which look to spot new centers of hate speech on the site, says he began looking into the problem around the 2014 midterm elections.
+Abrownn is far from the only user looking to squash deliberate disinformation on Reddit itself: -Ph03niX-, a longtime Reddit user and a moderator of the subreddits r/Digital_Manipulation and r/AgainstHateSubreddits, which look to spot new centers of hate speech on the site, says he began looking into the problem around the 2014 midterm elections.
 That’s when he noticed “something off” about discourse on the site.

 “Something happened,” he says.
 “The site just got bombarded with politics.”

-Note: This story has been updated with more information about Reddit’s policies.